Protests over COVID-19 policies in Italy: March

-Catholic clergy in Italy took to posting video messages in response to the lockdown policies and the re-opening policies that have been slowly introduced in Italy as the pandemic infection rates have decreased.
+The Catholic clergy in Italy took to posting video messages in response to the lockdown policies and the re-opening policies that have been slowly introduced in Italy as the pandemic infection rates have decreased.
 Giovanni D'Ercole, bishop of Ascoli Piceno in the Marche region, claimed in a video that the inability for religious institutions to hold services outside of funerals was like a dictatorship.
 This also involved Pope Francis, that tried to pour oil on troubled waters in a sermon on Tuesday, in which he invited Christians to be obedient and to respect restrictions.

 April

 Despite the prohibitions, the historical unemployed and the social centers of Naples took to the streets.
 Since 25 April, on the occasion of Liberation Day, banners were signed by the group of unemployed "7 November" asking for "mass buffers and universal income".

 May

 An unauthorized demonstration, organized in particular by Marcia su Roma and Casapound, in protest against the government, started on 30 May.
-Among them, some also wore the 'orange vests', many citizens from different areas of Italy with the slogans "Traitors.
+Among them, some also wore orange vests, and many citizens from different areas of Italy with the slogans "Traitors.
 Give us back our freedom" and "The coronavirus is all a political, economic and social design because they want to sell us to China".
 About two hundred were present, with 70 those identified by the Rome Police Headquarters at the end of the day.